paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2015-07-29-londons_olympic_stadium.md

 summary: Having undergone a £272m conversion, London’s Olympic Stadium is ready to host Premier League football and world-class athletics.
 With its future secured, what hopes remain for its legacy?
 image: /images/2015/07/londons_olympic_stadium/exploded.jpg
 category:
-- architecture
+- Architecture
-- london_2012
+- London 2012
-- politics
+- Politics
-- olympics
+- Olympics
 tags:
 - featured
 ---